MarinerT/Predicting-Popular-Financial-Searches/README.md

 ## Introduction and Background

-EDGAR is a main source of free, publicly available financial information for academia, business and foreign entities.
-The exponential traffic increase over the past decade, and possibly into the future could tax the system to a point of critical failure or slowdown that would hamper its usefulness.
+EDGAR is a main source of free, publicly available financial information for any publicly traded entity in the US (representing 53% of the Global financial market).
+The exponential traffic increase over the past decade, and possibly into the future, could tax the system to a point of critical failure or slowdown that would stifle its usefulness.

 ## The Goal & Motivation